-Keep in mind; these colorful flowers do need rich soil that is somewhat acidic so that they may thrive.
+Keep in mind; these colorful flowers do need fertile soil that is somewhat acidic so that they may thrive.
 Grow them in an area of the garden that gets partial shade and watch them bloom for you in the summer.
-Get the soil right before planting the bulbs to make taking care of them easier.
+Get the soil right before planting the bulbs to make taking care of them more manageable.
 Keep the height in mind when placing Turk Cap Lillies, so they don't block the view of other plants in your garden.
 You will want to plant these bulbs in the fall.
 To keep this plant healthy do not let the dirt dry out under it.
 This is the tallest growing Native American lily.
-It is an extremely popular plant with growers that have a rain garden, need a border plant, cottage gardens, or pond peripheries.
+It is a prevalent plant with growers that have a rain garden, need a border plant, cottage gardens, or pond peripheries.
 The suggested climate zone for the Turk Cap Lily would be zones five to eight and is also called Lilium superbum, by the botanical name.
 The bulbs are stoloniferous, which means that in the wild they will spread and create a tight-knit colony.
 They look lovely when planted in groups together.
 They thrive in wet wooded areas and wet meadows.
-The keywords in helping this plant thrive are shade and water.
+The keywords in helping this plant succeed are shade and water.
 This flower loves to grow tall and thin so keep an eye on them.
-Another positive thing about this robust plant is how resistant it is to diseases.
-It is extremely rare for this plant to be bothered by viruses and diseases.
+Another positive thing about this healthy plant is how resistant it is to diseases.
+It is extremely rare for this plant to be bothered by viruses and illnesses.

 Climate Zone: 5 to 8

 Sunlight: Half Sun/Half Shade or Full Shade